sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ~~~

 All these examples will produce the same results:

-`findByNamedQuery` is using a named query defined in the Person entity class.
+* `findByNamedQuery` is using a named query defined in the Person entity class.
-`findBy` will execute the given JPQL statement to get the result list.
+* `findBy` will execute the given JPQL statement to get the result list.

-The second `findBy` operation is a short form of the first.
-The generated code is indetical.
+* The second `findBy` operation is a short form of the first.

+The generated code is identical.
 This means specifing the result type of an operation is optional.
 The default is List (in the example List).
 For simple queries you can omit some parts of the JPQL query and only add the restrictions.

 The parameters of the operation will be used to set the query parameters with matching names.

-You are free to choose a name for your finder operations
-(it is good style to have a consistent naming, but names must not start with 'find')
+You are free to choose a name for your finder operations (it is good style to have a consistent naming, but names must not start with 'find').

 ~~~
 PersonRepository {